 We started by roasting some vegetables.
-We cut up eggplant, peppers, red onion and garlic.
-We added salt, pepper and olive oil and roasted those for forty minutes.
+We cut up eggplant, peppers, red onion, and garlic.
+We added salt, pepper, and olive oil and roasted those for forty minutes.
+To make this dish more healthy you may want to add in some polyphenol-rich olive oil which you can get with a gundry md olive oil discount so you can see the benefits for yourself.

 When the vegetables come out of the oven they are caramelized and soft.